All Episodes

 Let me ask you this.

-Would you would you acknowledge that?
+Would you acknowledge that?

 I would go further.

-Because they have apostolic succession, because they have uh generally speaking valid sacraments, because their their liturgy, I'll throw them on to the Orthodox, their liturgy is much more beautiful than a lot of what passes for modern liturgy and Catholicism.
+I would say, yes, they do have a great connection to the Apostolic Church because they have apostolic succession, because they have, generally speaking, valid sacraments, because their liturgy, I'll throw a bone to the Orthodox, their liturgy is much more beautiful than a lot of what passes for modern liturgy and Catholicism.

-Uh so no, listen, I'm being tough on them.
+So, no, listen, I'm being tough on them.

-I I have I actually do have a great deal of respect for the Orthodox, but it's the point of unity.
+I actually do have a great deal of respect for the Orthodox, but it's the point of unity.

-One holy, Catholic, and apostolic in the Nicene Creed.
+One, holy, Catholic, and apostolic in the Nicene Creed.

-And so, yes, they've got the Apostolic, uh, sure, let's say it's holy, you know, they've got the claim to some kind of universality.
+You know, they've got the claim to some kind of universality.

 But where's the unity?